plantster01/citypulse/README.md

 CityPulse is a civic data dashboard that turns public 311 service request records into area-level accountability metrics.
 It helps residents, advocates, and officials see where city service requests are resolved quickly, where delays appear, and how response-time goals affect different neighborhoods or boroughs.

+The project began as a Java data-analysis application and has been rebuilt as a public-facing static website for GitHub Pages.

 ## Live Site

 https://plantster01.github.io/citypulse/